willcrichton/inliner-experiments/README.md

 This repository contains user study materials for the Inliner tool.

-**If you are a study participant, do NOT open the experiment notebook on GitHub.
-Only view it in the experimental setup.**
+**If you are a study participant, do NOT view any experimental materials unless explicitly instructed to do so.**

 ## Setup